 How do you “get it”?
 How can you keep your connection strong?

 (No teen likes limits, of course, but they need them.
-Knowing we’re stable and clear gives them the platform they need to start stretching their wings and preparing to fly off into the world.)
+Knowing we’re stable and clear gives adolescents the platform they need to start stretching their wings and preparing to fly off into the world.)

 Using the preferred language tends to be trickiest when someone is transgender, queer, intersex, or otherwise nonbinary.
 If you’ve been calling your child “he” for years and now it’s “she” or “they” or “ze,” that can take some getting used to.
 It’s reasonable for your kid to cut you some slack if you slip up sometimes, but it’s loving and respectful to do your darnedest to get it right most of the time.